Driving in Connecticut

 Review the CT DMV website.

 The DMV website provides the most up-to-date information on what is required to apply for a driver's license (and other processes, such as car registration).
 You should go to the DMV well prepared, carrying all items that are listed/required.
+The DMV office closet to campus is in Hamden CT.

 Make sure your name and date of birth match on ALL documents.